foundry-rs/foundry/README.md

 `forge init` creates a basic, extendable `foundry.toml` file.

-To see all currently set options run `forge config`
+To see all currently set options run `forge config`, to only see the basic options (as set with `forge init`) run `forge config --basic`, this can be used to create a new `foundry.toml` file with `forge config --basic > foundry.toml`

 ### VSCode